PicsArt/cppbind/docs/03_get_started/01_functions.rst

 |

-And here are some usages of them:
+And here are some usage examples:

 .. tabs::
     .. tab:: kotlin